 It's likely that online services you use will, at some point, experience a data breach.
-When this happens, you might receive an email from the service provider directly or from our IT Risk Management office to let you know (UD is notified when UD email accounts appears in online "data dumps").
+When this happens, you might receive an email directly from the service provider or from our IT Risk Management Office.

-If you receive word that your credentials have been exposed in a data breach, here's what to do:
+If you receive a notification that your credentials have been exposed in a data breach, do the following:

-- If you use the exposed password anywhere else, change it immediately.
+- If the exposed password is used anywhere else, change it immediately.

 - Turn on two-factor / multi-factor authentication for any online service that offers it to provide an additional layer of protection to your account.

-- Visit haveibeenpwned.com and check for any breaches for your other email addresses or passwords (if so, change those, too!).
+- Visit haveibeenpwned.com and check for any breaches for your other email addresses or passwords.
+If a breach has occurred, change the passwords!

 - Use unique passwords for accounts that store sensitive information (password manager applications are helpful in managing these).